abd2re/ib-notes-save/TOK Exhibition.md

 7. What are the implications of having, or not having, knowledge?/
 10. What challenges are raised by the dissemination and/or communication of knowledge?/
 12. Is bias inevitable in the production of knowledge?/
-13. How can we know that current knowledge is an improvement upon past knowledge?
-14. Does some knowledge belong only to particular communities of knowers?
+14. Does some knowledge belong only to particular communities of knowers?/
-15. What constraints are there on the pursuit of knowledge?
+15. What constraints are there on the pursuit of knowledge?/
-16. Should some knowledge not be sought on ethical grounds?
 17. Why do we seek knowledge?
 18. Are some things unknowable?
 19. What counts as a good justification for a claim?